Updated 9th October 2022 to incorporate what we already know about the 2023 season.

 There didn’t seem to be any change in sight until Dorna decided this no longer provided fans with the best possible racing experience.

-Closing the gap between the factory and satellite teams has taken place over the past few years and has certainly proven successful.
+Closing the gap between the factory and satellite teams has taken place over almost 10 years, starting in 2016, and has certainly proven very successful.

-A factory team such as Repsol Honda and Monster Energy Yamaha are directly managed and funded by the factory who manufacture the bike.
+A factory team such as Honda Racing team Castrol (formerly Repsol Honda) and Lenovo Ducati are directly managed and funded by the factory who manufacture the bike.

 In theory this means the factory riders have the latest bike with the latest technology and access to the best engineers, mechanics and so on.

-A satellite team has the bike on lease or purchased from a factory i.e. LCR Honda or Tech3 Yamaha and so on.
+A satellite team has the bike on lease or purchased from a factory i.e. LCR Honda or VR46 Ducati and so on.

 The team is neither managed nor funded by the factory and they do not build the bikes themselves.